aniray2908/nlp-llm-journey/README.md

 ---

-*Last updated: May 1, 2026*
+*Last updated: May 2026*

 ---

-## Philosophy

-> Understanding language models deeply requires understanding the full journey: from tokenisation to Transformers.
+> Understanding language models deeply requires the full journey: from tokenisation to Transformers.
 Skip the foundation, and you'll hit ceilings you can't explain.
 Build it all from scratch, and you can build anything.

-This repository is that journey.

-Start with Phase 0.
-Go at your pace.
-Build things.
-Understand deeply.

 🚀